intellivoid/AsyncAPY/docs/intro.rst

 This will install AsyncAPY and its dependencies in your system

-Please note that this requires admin permissions, if you don't have such permissions try changing the installation directory with the ``--install-dir`` option

 **Note**: On Windows systems, unless you are using PowerShell, you may need to replace ``python3`` with ``py`` or ``py3`` for the commands to work, assuming you added it to ``PYTHONPATH`` when installed Python